shannonZHONG/Stock-FX-Tracking-and-Prediction/README.md

 ## Key Findings

-- The models capture major trends in both stock and FX series.
+-
-- Prediction errors increase during high-volatility regimes and market shocks.
+-
-- Directional accuracy is [X]% for stocks and [Y]% for FX on the test period.
+-

----
+##

 This is a demonstration site for a portfolio project.
-For questions or collaboration, contact: [your.email@example.com](mailto:your.email@example.com).